...

 From PROPECIA® package insert

 Post marketing there have been additional side effects reported.
 These side effects have not been evaluated with a clinical trial.
-Since the population size of finasteride users is unknown a reliable percentage and statistics cannot be determined.
+Since the population size of finasteride for hair loss users is unknown a reliable percentage and statistics cannot be determined.

 • Allergic reactions: rash, itching, hives, and swelling of the lips and face